w5xd/ASW12V/W5XD-antennas/README.md

 My station has these items to control:
 <ul>
 <li>Four beverage antennas (receive only) that each can be switched into the RX antenna port of either of two rigs.
 The
- rigs are called "primary" and "secondary" because my relay circuit.</li>
-only routes each beverage to one rig at a time, and the primary radio always wins when both controls are switched
+ rigs are called "primary" and "secondary" because my relay circuit only routes each beverage to one rig at a time, and the primary radio always wins when both controls are switched
     to the same direction.</li>
 <li>A 12VDC supply for remote tuner (MFJ-998RT).
 That tuner can be commanded to find a better match by cycling its power off then back on.</li>